Swerve Strickland: Lucha Underground (2014–2018)

-Major League Wrestling (2017–2019)
+Major League Wrestling (2017–2019, 2022)

 On October 5, 2017, Strickland debuted in the main event of Major League Wrestling's 2017 rebirth show One Shot by defeating Ricochet.
 On April 12, 2018, Strickland defeated Matt Riddle at one of MLW's first major shows, to win an eight-man tournament and the vacant MLW World Heavyweight Championship.
 He lost the title to wrestler Low Ki after Strickland had a few successful defenses, with his reign lasting 91 days.
 Following that he feuded with Sami Callihan, which ended in a street fight won by Strickland.
 They also participated in a War Games match in September 2018, where Callihan attacked Strickland during his entrance, removing him from the match.
 This was reportedly done to write him off television if contract negotiations changed.

 On episode 32 of MLW's weekly program MLW Fusion, Strickland faced Low Ki in rematch for the Heavyweight title.
 However, after a distraction, Ki "ripped" out some of Strickland's hair and rolled him up for the win.
 After the match, Strickland grabbed a microphone and begun a worked shoot towards MLW management turning heel in the process.
-He mentions owner Court Bauer and blames management for his bad luck as of late.
-He ends the promo with, "As of right now, I am terminating my contract and I'm.." as his microphone gets cut off.
-Strickland proceeded to throw trash at the MLW employees that were confronting him, he flips off one of them and hops the rail into the audience and leaves.
+He mentioned owner Court Bauer and blamed management for his bad luck as of late.
+He ended the promo with, "As of right now, I am terminating my contract and I'm.." as his microphone got cut off.
+Strickland proceeded to throw trash at the MLW employees that were confronting him, he fliped off one of them and hopped the rail into the audience and left.

 They followed this up two weeks later on Fusion with a scene of Strickland and Court Bauer arguing behind his closed office door.
-After this, it was stated he was "contractly obligated" to appear at the December 13, 2018 MLW event, Never Say Never.
+After this, it was stated he was "contractly obligated" to appear at the December 13, 2018, MLW event, Never Say Never.
 At the event he was defeated by CMLL luchador Rush.
 This match aired on MLW Fusion on January 18, 2019.
 Strickland opened the show with a heel promo disparaging the fans and the city until he was interrupted by Rush.
 This would be Strickland's last regular appearance in MLW.
 On January 15, 2019, Strickland stated on Twitter that he was now a free agent.

-Strickland wouldn't return to MLW until the March 31, 2022 Intimidation Games event, appearing as the mystery opponent for Myron Reed's MLW World Middleweight Championship in a losing effort, and aligning himself with Azteca Underground's Cesar Duran, (formally Dario Cueto in Lucha Underground).
+Strickland returned to MLW in March, 2022 at Intimidation Games, appearing as the mystery opponent for Myron Reed's MLW World Middleweight Championship in a losing effort, and aligning himself with Azteca Underground's Cesar Duran.